ome/omero-documentation/omero/developers/cli/obj.rst

 The  :program:`omero obj new` subcommand allows to create new objects::

-   $ bin/omero obj new Object field=value
+   $ omero obj new Object field=value

 where `Object` is the type of object to create, e.g. `Dataset` or `ProjectDatasetLink` and `field`/`value` is a valid key/value pair for the